The Evidence behind the Symptom Checker

 Mobile App Reviews

-The Symptom Checker mobile apps have received many reviews: all of them are positive.
+Mobile apps which include the symptom checker have been reviewed by experts and health systems: all were positive.
 The Self Care Decisions’ Symptom Checker guides users as to what action to take regarding their symptoms.
 It reduces unnecessary ED visits and offloads after-hours calls.
 It also provides detailed home care advice, making it easy for users to manage minor illnesses and injuries at home.

 Summary